 I usually try to grab a few hours of real sleep after all that wears off, typically using penothal, though sometimes just a lot of opium, to make sure I fall asleep, because it's important to take care of yourself out there.

-At this point, I'm rarely aware what day it is, but I usually just figure that as long as there are still people there, I can continue to judiciously self-medicate, so I tend to devote this entire day (whatever day that is) to krokodil.
+At this point, I'm rarely aware what day it is, but I usually just figure that as long as there are still people on the playa, I can continue to judiciously self-medicate, so I tend to devote this entire day (whatever day that is) to krokodil.
 It comes out of Russia, which is how you know it's good, and strong!
 Like Putin.
 It's cool to watch your skin get all scaly.
-Reminds me of that guy in Game of Thrones, who could really swing a sword!
+Reminds me of that guy in Game of Thrones - he could really swing a sword!

 Usually on the way out, I try to keep things low-key.
-Hop on my flight out of the playa, snort a little DMT, and if I have a headache, I'll put a morphine drip in and maybe pop a few ambien.
+Hop on my flight out of the playa, get a quick BJ from Sacks, snort a little DMT, and if I have a headache, I'll put a morphine drip in and maybe pop a few ambien before I finally let myself really have some fun and open up three or four veins for a good old-fashioned smack session.

 "So in 1992 I picked up a flyer from The Cacophony Society which was this underground org in San Francisco that did flash mob type things and weird art prank projects.
 At the bottom was a blurb about an event they were doing called Burning Man.
 I was part of an underground rave called Mr. Floppy’s Flophouse in Oakland and was a DJ and VJ.
 I thought what a cool thing to marry up with!